 Until now, all Stanley-type bench plane irons were bedded at 45°, or Common Pitch.
 But the famous English Smoothers like Norris are usually 50° (York Pitch) or 55° (Middle Pitch).
 The higher pitches make smoothing difficult wood easier.
+York Pitch will handle most tear-out prone wood well.
+Middle Pitch is for the most difficult woods.

 These unique High Angle Frogs quickly convert our bench planes (No.3 - No.7) to Middle Pitch (55º).
 Will not fit other makes of planes.
 May be ordered extra or installed in the tool.